bunq/doc/DESCRIPTION.md

 The server's signature for this response.
 See the signing page for details on how to verify this signature.

+### Warning header

+#### X-Bunq-Warning

+`X-Bunq-Warning: "You have a negative balance.
+Please check the app for more details."`

+Used to inform you on situations that might impact your bunq account and API access.

 # Errors

 Familiar HTTP response codes are used to indicate the success or failure of an API request.